samjaninf/OFN-User-Guide---Master/create-or-connect-with-your-supplying-producers.md

 # Create or connect with your supplying producers

+This page is only relevant to users who are not producers, or producers who want to sell products that come from other producers in their shop.

-This step is a necessary precursor to adding your products to your shop.
+For such users, this step is a necessary precursor to adding your product range to your shop.

 All products on the OFN must ‘belong’ to an OFN producer profile.
 This is an important feature on the OFN, as it enables customers to trace the origin of products.
 An example of how this displays in the shopfront is shown below.